smmahadee/basic_shopping_cart/README.md

-# RifatProject , I think it is done. you check  first, if you got any problem , please knock me.
+# RifatProject , I think it is done. you check  first, if you get any problem , please knock me.